ivonunes/plumekit/docs/mailer.md

 }
 ```

+### Handling failures

-A failed send throws `MailError`, which carries a human-readable `message`
-describing the failure (connection, auth or provider rejection).
-Wrap sends in
-`do`/`catch` if a delivery failure should not fail the request:
+A failed send throws `MailError`, which carries a human-readable `message` describing the failure (connection, auth or provider rejection).
+Wrap sends in `do`/`catch` if a delivery failure should not fail the request:

 ```swift
 do {